CraigChamberlain/IsamsBatchApiClient.NET.Core/README.md

     Get-IsamsSibling -ApiKey "1B3G996B-9F74-4399-A3C4-0BA1E30ADG76"

-I have also implemented an OAuth authentication Model which will be the default and recommended method.
-However, it is as yet untested
+I have also implemented an OAuth authentication Model which will be the default and recommended method as iSAMS deprecate the API Key Authentication system.

     Connect-Isams -ClientID "Your_ID" -ClientSecret "Your_SECRET" -IsamsInstance "https://school.isams.cloud"